Azure/bicep-types-az/generated/purview/microsoft.purview/2020-12-01-preview/types.md

 * **createdByObjectId**: string (ReadOnly): Gets the creators of the entity's object id.
 * **endpoints**: [schemas:3_endpoints](#schemas3endpoints) (ReadOnly): The URIs that are the public endpoints of the account.
 * **friendlyName**: string (ReadOnly): Gets or sets the friendly name.
+* **managedResourceGroupName**: string: Gets or sets the managed resource group name
 * **managedResources**: [schemas:3_managedResources](#schemas3managedresources) (ReadOnly): Gets the resource identifiers of the managed resources.
 * **privateEndpointConnections**: [PrivateEndpointConnection](#privateendpointconnection)[] (ReadOnly): Gets the private endpoint connections information.
 * **provisioningState**: 'Creating' | 'Deleting' | 'Failed' | 'Moving' | 'SoftDeleted' | 'SoftDeleting' | 'Succeeded' | 'Unknown' (ReadOnly): Gets or sets the state of the provisioning.